bgu-frontend/hw1_2025/README.md

 14. It is recommended to add tests to your code; it will usually result in higher grades during the automatic testing.
 See 'Playwright' below.

 ## AI
-Recommendation about using an AI assistant: You can ask questions and read the answers, but avoid copying them.
+Tip for Using an AI Assistant: You can ask questions and read the answers, but avoid copying them.
 Understand the details but write the code yourself.

 Requirements for AI usage:
 1. If you use an AI assistant (e.g., ChatGPT, Claude, etc.), you must share your conversation with the AI: